 This site is now also home to my virtual assistant business.
 My goal for 2019 is to earn at least $12,000 from a combination of VA work, writing, and affiliate income.
 If it doesn’t come from my corporate employer or a cash-back app, it counts.

 Attached to that goal is the desire to grow my blogging audience.
-My goals here are to submit guest posts at least once a month to other bloggers in my niche, as well as submit to Medium publications 3-4 times a week.
+My goals here are to submit guest posts at least once a month to other bloggers in my niche and submit to Medium publications 3-4 times a week.
 Doing so will get my work and name in front of a larger audience.

-This year at my full-time job I had the opportunity to manage our summer intern, and subsequently discovered that I do not want to be a manager.
+This year at my full-time job I managed our summer intern and subsequently discovered that I do not want to be a manager.
 Thus, one of my goals for 2019 at my workplace is to establish what would be a “Subject Matter Expert” career path that will keep me relevant and useful but away from the responsibility of managing others.